munificent/craftinginterpreters/book/the-lox-language.md

 ### Classes in Lox

-Enough rationale, let's see we actually have.
+Enough rationale, let's see what we actually have.
 Classes encompass a constellation of features in most languages.
 For Lox, I've selected what I think are the brightest stars.
 You declare a class and its methods like so:

 ```lox
 class Breakfast {